sanskruti0ise/fin_news_sentiment/README.md

 | microsoft/MiniLM-L12-H384-uncased   | 0.59               | 0.83            | 0.69              | 0.94              | 0.77           | 0.84             | 0.73               | 0.87            | 0.79              | 0.80     | 0.75                | 0.82             | 0.78               | 0.83                 | 0.80                | 0.81                 |
 | SVC (linear, random state 42)       | 0.67               | 0.44            | 0.53              | 0.76              | 0.92           | 0.83             | 0.69               | 0.48            | 0.56              | 0.74     | 0.71                | 0.61             | 0.64               | 0.73                 | 0.74                | 0.72                 |
 | MultinomialNB                       | 0.68               | 0.09            | 0.16              | 0.70              | 0.96           | 0.81             | 0.66               | 0.36            | 0.46              | 0.69     | 0.68                | 0.47             | 0.48               | 0.68                 | 0.69                | 0.64                 |

+## Troubleshooting
+**If you do not have git lfs installed**
+Follow the link for Installation: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage

    source venv/bin/activate  # On Windows use: venv\Scripts\activate